closeicon

 Mayssaa Abdul Khalek

-In January, the JC revealed that Mayssaa Abdul Khalek had called on Arab states to attack Israel, described an Israeli city as an “imperialist colony” and labelled Israel “occupied Palestine”.
+In January, we revealed that Mayssaa Abdul Khalek had called on Arab states to attack Israel, described an Israeli city as an “imperialist colony” and labelled Israel “occupied Palestine”.

-The corporation said in response that while the Lebanon-based reporter was not a presenter, she should have been “challenged” on her comments on air.
+The BBC said in response that while the reporter was not a presenter, she should have been “challenged” on her comments on air.

-While discussing Lebanese-Israeli tensions, BBC presenters have failed to confront her when she has referred to Israel as "an imperialist colony" and described its cities as "occupied Palestinian territories”, according to researchers at media monitoring group Camera Arabic, who have examined the channel’s output.
+Since then, however, Abdul Khalek has been seen on BBC Arabic referring to Israel as “an imperialist colony” and describing its cities as “occupied Palestinian territories” without being challenged, according to researchers at media monitoring group Camera Arabic, who have examined the channel’s output.

-Writing on X in March, Khalek said: “All solidarity with colleague Joelle Maroun, everybody bears her witness for her professionalism, objectivity and alignment to the side of truth without differentiation or bigotry.”
+Writing on X, Abdul Khalek said: “All solidarity with colleague Joelle Maroun, everybody bears her witness for her professionalism, objectivity and alignment to the side of truth without differentiation or bigotry.”

-In a 2016 social media post about the Syrian war, Khalek wrote: “Death to Israel”.
+In a 2016 social media post about the Syrian war, Abdul Khalek wrote: “Death to Israel”.

 She continued: “Is it your business to resist the Arab countries or Israel?
 Oh, sorry, Israel is an ally of your friend Russia, and they coordinate in the Syrian war.”

-When previously contacted about Khalek’s comments, the BBC said: “Mayassa Abdel Khalek is not a BBC News Arabic co-host or presenter.
+When previously contacted about Abdul Khalek’s comments, the BBC said: “Mayassa Abdul Khalek is not a BBC News Arabic co-host or presenter.
 She is a contributor invited on occasion to talk about Lebanon.

-The channel, which is run by the BBC World Service, is supposed to be bound by the same rules that apply to channels in English, which stipulate that news coverage should be accurate and impartial.
+BBC Arabic, which is run by the BBC World Service, is supposed to be bound by the same rules that apply to channels in English, including the core requirement for impartiality.

 Share via